pytransitions/transitions/README.md

 machine.add_states([solid, liquid, gas])

 ```

+States are initialized *once* when added to the machine and will persist until they are removed from it.
+In other words: if you alter the attributes of a state object, this change will NOT be reset the next time you enter that state.
+Have a look at how to [extend state features](#state-features) in case you require some other behaviour.

 #### <a name="state-callbacks"></a>Callbacks
 A `State` can also be associated with a list of `enter` and `exit` callbacks, which are called whenever the state machine enters or leaves that state.
 You can specify callbacks during initialization, or add them later.